FunctionLab/mahi/README.md

 ## To-Do
 - [ ] Allow processing for multiple tissues at once (WT Mahi & perturb Mahi)
 - [ ] Add code to generate baseline averages across 200 random global perturbations
+- [ ] Add more information about how to run each Mahi step individually for more control